+Every state offers programs that can reduce what you owe, and most homeowners qualify for at least one.
 The challenge is knowing which programs exist and how to claim them.
-This guide breaks down the major types of property tax savings programs available across the U.S., explains how each one works, and walks you through the application process.
+This guide breaks down the major property tax relief programs available across the U.S., explains how each one works, and walks you through the application process.

 What Are Property Tax Savings Programs